 Welcome to Newark District Scouts

-Each Scout Group has a Beaver Colony (age 6 to 8) a Cub Pack (age 8 to 10˝) and a Scout Troop (age 10˝ to 14) Six of the Groups also have an Explorer Unit.
+Each Scout Group has a Beaver Colony (age 6 to 8) a Cub Pack (age 8 to 10˝) and a Scout Troop (age 10˝ to 14) Some of the Groups also have an Explorer Unit.

 6th Newark is a Sea Scout Group with Royal Naval Recognition and all the other groups are land Scouts.